 Reports and Related Documents

-- The Commission on Prevention of Student Suicide(CPSS) - Final Report (Nov 2016)
+- The Committee on Prevention of Student Suicide(CPSS) - Final Report (Nov 2016)

 CPSS had completed and submitted the final report to the Secretary for Education on 7 November 2016.
 The report has further provided the analysis of the local fatal student suicide cases and the various recommendations put up by the members of the Committee and working groups on the “Universal”, "Selective” and “Indicated” levels of support.